Margaret Mitchell: School life

 Mitchell read the books of Thomas Dixon, Jr., and in 1916, when the silent film, The Birth of a Nation, was showing in Atlanta, she dramatized Dixon's The Traitor: A Story of the Fall of the Invisible Empire (1907).
 As both playwright and actress, she took the role of Steve Hoyle.
 For the production, she made a Ku Klux Klan costume from a white crepe dress and wore a boy's wig.
 (Note: Dixon rewrote The Traitor as The Black Hood (1924) and Steve Hoyle was renamed George Wilkes.)

 During her years at Washington Seminary, Mitchell's brother, Stephens, was away studying at Harvard University (1915–1917), and he left in May 1917 to enlist in the army, about a month after the U.S. declared war on Germany.
 He set sail for France in April 1918, participated in engagements in the Lagny and Marbache sectors, then returned to Georgia in October as a training instructor.
 While Margaret and her mother were in New York in September 1918 preparing for Margaret to attend college, Stephens wired his father that he was safe after his ship had been torpedoed en route to New York from France.

 Stephens Mitchell thought college was the "ruination of girls".
 However, May Belle Mitchell placed a high value on education for women and she wanted her daughter's future accomplishments to come from using her mind.
 She saw education as Margaret's weapon and "the key to survival".
 The classical college education she desired for her daughter was one that was on par with men's colleges, and this type of education was available only at northern schools.
 Her mother chose Smith College in Northampton, Massachusetts for Margaret because she considered it to be the best women's college in the United States.

+Her great love

 Upon graduating from Washington Seminary in June 1918, Mitchell fell in love with a Harvard graduate, a young army lieutenant, Clifford West Henry, who was chief bayonet instructor at Camp Gordon from May 10 until the time he set sail for France on July 17.
 Henry was "slightly effeminate", "ineffectual", and "rather effete-looking" with "homosexual tendencies", according to biographer Anne Edwards.
 Before departing for France, he gave Mitchell an engagement ring.

 On September 14, while she was enrolled at Smith College, Henry was mortally wounded in action in France and died on October 17.
 As Henry waited in the Verdun trenches, shortly before being wounded, he composed a poem on a leaf torn from his field notebook, found later among his effects.
 The last stanza of Lieutenant Clifford W. Henry's poem follows: